Skip to Content

 Mold can quickly spread throughout a home or commercial property due to roof damage or a plumbing leak.
 Mold spores are ubiquitous in the environment, and once moisture is introduced, they can germinate within 24 to 48 hours.
 The warm, damp conditions created by leaks often go unnoticed initially, especially in hidden areas like attics, basements, or behind walls.
 As mold grows, it can release airborne spores that spread throughout a building, carried by air movement or ventilation systems.

 If you think your Knoxville property has a mold problem, turn to Trinity Services.
 We conduct thorough inspections, and if we discover mold, we have the experience, skills, and tools to safely remove it and address the root cause.
+While we don’t provide mold lab testing or air quality testing, our team is fully equipped to handle the remediation process from start to finish.
 No matter how severe the issue may seem, we are confident we can help.
 That's why we're the mold remediation service Knoxville residents rely on.

 Suspect mold in your Knoxville home?
 Get immediate and professional mold remediation services to ensure a healthy environment.
 Contact us at (865) 459-2365 or fill out our online form.